My Extended Death

 My forelimbs became tattooed with puncture marks as I would bite back my procreative urgings.
 If the cravings grew too strong for either of us, we would hide in the quiet recesses near our work areas.
 For Kelile, this meant the transit stores far above, where the old hospital was beginning to be packaged up before shifting far below.
 For myself, I had plenty of dark recesses where I worked to burrow out the last chambers of the hospital that I had designed in my most recent scribehood.
 It was there that I hatched my plan for the coming fight.

-I know I am rambling but why should I apologize when my blood heats at the memory of my beautiful Kelile and I don’t wish to be the master of my blood because this is life!
+I know I am rambling, but why should I apologize when my blood heats at the memory of my beautiful Kelile.
+I don’t wish to be the master of my blood because this is life!

 Your devices numb the blood and banish the natural cycles of our species.
 You seek to better the design the gods fashioned for us, but all you achieve is waking death.

 Now I am free of the falsehood of your implants, I revel in my new workerhood.
-Each colony needs its Great-Parent.
-You exist in entire worlds of nothing but Great-Parents.
+Each colony needs its Great-Parent, but you exist in entire worlds of nothing but Great-Parents.
 I sometimes…

 What?

 The helm’s pinging grew too irritating to ignore.
-Sentwali paused ser recording and growled.
+Sentwalin paused ser recording and growled.

 “I told you.
 Shut up!”